asarj/CSResumeGenerator/README.md

 python3 resume_generator.py -i "./example.txt" -o "./readme-material/" -resume-filename "example"
 ```

-And we will get the following output
+And we will get the following output in `/readme-material/example.pdf`
 ![Example Pdf](./readme-material/example.png)

 The skills section looks a bit disorganized and could definitely use better alignment.
-We can re-run the script to keep the .tex file so that we can edit it
+We can re-run the script to retain the .tex file so that we can edit it
 ```bash
 python3 resume_generator.py -i "./example.txt" -o "./readme-material/" -resume-filename "example" --keep-tex
 ```